 Chelle's expert tip: Sit outside and order a bucket of beer with lunch.
 Or come for dinner to watch the sunset.

-Colorful and Caribbean in style, Quinn's has indoor and outdoor seating with soothing views of the sand and Gulf of Mexico.
+Colorful and Caribbean in style, Quinn's has indoor and outdoor seating with soothing views of the sand and Gulf of Mexico at the JW Marriott Marco Island Resort.
 Live entertainment happens nightly beginning at 6:30 p.m., including a sunset fire dancer.
-Its specialty drinks include a passion-ginger mojito, grapefruit-elderflower margarita, cucumber mint smash and raspberry vodka with muddled fresh berries and lemonade.
+Its specialty drinks include a spicy mango margarita, blackberry lemonade and a top-heavy bloody mary with bacon and shrimp.
 The same food menu runs through lunch and dinner hours.
-It offers a slew of casual beach eats such as ahi tuna poke, tacos, chicken wings and beer-boiled peel and eat shrimp, but there is also more serious fare such as ribeye and lobster.
+It offers a slew of casual beach eats such as ceviche, tacos, chicken wings, salads and and eat shrimp, but there is also more serious fare such as grilled flat iron steak and lobster sofrito.
+Note: Non-resort guests are welcome after 5 p.m.

 Recommended for Beach Bars because: A Caribbean style beach bar, it has full liquor and nightly live entertainment.

-Chelle's expert tip: A fire dancer show entertains each evening at sunset.
+Chelle's expert tip: Don't miss the dramatic fire dancer show that entertains each evening at sunset.